jonnyg23/obsidian_devlog/KTS TODO.md

 ## DOING ⚙️

 - [ ] Fix display Errors and add special .catch statements checking MainAlert for anywhere we can add more error details for easier bug identification.
+- [ ] Questions: 1.
+Do we use the `constraints` in `SectionIntent` for the min_thickness?
+Or should I add a separate function for this? **Note:** I cannot add them where they are specified in `compute.py` because the each section is an immutable tuple.

+## Done

+- [ ] Fix pdf reports bug - blank reports
 - [ ] Change Last Modified on released towers to Released Date
 - [ ] Remove revision numbers from released table expansion, as well as status.
+- [ ] Add Revision number span next to Tower Drafts
+- [ ] Remove expanded item subtitle
 - [ ] Remove Edit icons and make tower name a blue hyperlink.
-- [ ] Remove expanded item subtitle
-- [ ] Add Revision number span next to Tower Drafts

-## Done

-- [ ] Fix pdf reports bug - blank reports

 ## IN REVIEW 🔍